-A new class of medication (denosumab) is a monoclonal antibody that inactivates the natural bone breakdown mechanism.
-In 2010, the FDA approved denosumab for osteoporosis treatment.
-Sold as Prolia, it is an injection given twice a year for osteoporotic patients in whom other treatments have failed or who have severe osteoporosis and a high risk for fractures.
+There is a new type of osteoporosis medication which uses human monoclonal antibody to inactivate the natural bone breakdown mechanism.
+In 2010, the FDA approved this medication, called denosumab (Prolia), for osteoporosis treatment.
+Denosumab is an injection given twice a year for osteoporotic patients in whom other treatments have failed or who have severe osteoporosis and a high risk for fractures.
 While the drug has been shown to be effective in reducing fractures and preventing bone loss, it also causes significant health problems.
 Denosumab’s cellular target in bone also exists in the immune system and serious infections requiring hospitalization (eg. heart infections), skin reactions, atypical fractures and slow healing of fractures are among the side effects.
 Concerns exist that its immune system effects could include ovarian and cervical cancer, pancreatic cancer and breast cancer recurrences.
 Prolia is an expensive medication with uncertain effects of long term use.
 The original trials were conducted in women who were 72 years old on average.8 The NWHN is concerned that for most postmenopausal women the benefit of Prolia does not outweigh the risks.
 We recommend that women requiring osteoporosis treatment not try denosumab until they’ve tried other FDA-approved osteoporosis medications.

 Alternatives to drugs exist for making and keeping bones strong.
 The National Institutes of Health’s 2000 Consensus Statement on Osteoporosis reviewed the research on osteoporosis prevention and treatment and found strong scientific evidence that calcium and Vitamin D intake are crucial to developing and preserving strong bones.